LofaroLabs/wildflower/UAS Code/WildFlowerUAS/README.txt

 1. PLACE FILE IN LIBRARIES FOLDER FOR ARDUINO
 	-If on Windows 10, the folder should be at "C:\Users\Username\Documents\Arduino\libraries\".

-2. CLASSES TO CALL and METHODS
+2. CLASSES TO CALL and PUBLIC METHODS
 	SENSORS
 		SENSORS(void);
 			-Creates a class instance.